Azure/azure-sdk-for-go/sdk/storage/azblob/README.md

 - [blockblob][block_blob] - [REST docs](https://docs.microsoft.com/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-block-blobs)
 - [pageblob][page_blob] - [REST docs](https://docs.microsoft.com/rest/api/storageservices/understanding-block-blobs--append-blobs--and-page-blobs#about-page-blobs)

-The [blob][blob] client contains APIs common to all blob types.
+The [blob][blob] package contains APIs common to all blob types.
 This includes APIs for deleting and undeleting a blob, setting metadata, and more.

 The [lease][lease] package contains clients for managing leases on blobs and containers.
 Please see the [reference docs](https://docs.microsoft.com/rest/api/storageservices/lease-blob#remarks) for general information on leases.

-The [container][container] client contains APIs specific to containers.
+The [container][container] package contains APIs specific to containers.
 This includes APIs setting access policies or properties, and more.

-The [service][service] client contains APIs specific to blob service.
+The [service][service] package contains APIs specific to blob service.
 This includes APIs for manipulating containers, retrieving account information, and more.

 The [sas][sas] package contains utilities to aid in the creation and manipulation of Shared Access Signature tokens.
 See the package's documentation for more information.